grblHAL/PSoC5/README.md

 ## PSoC5 Driver

+> [!NOTE]
+> 2025-05-29: End of support notice.
+This driver will no longer be updated, the latest core build it can be used with is 20250518.

-A GrblHAL driver for Cypress PSoC 5 \(CY8CKIT-059\
+A grblHAL driver for Cypress PSoC 5 \(CY8CKIT-059\

 ** EXPERIMENTAL **